myhro/docs-content/content/guides/introduction-to-docker.md

 ## Working with Images

 Images are the basis of containers in Docker and as you will see also in Giant Swarm.
 We have worked with images already in the previous sections of this guide, but let’s go into a bit more detail here.
-We’ll start with simply listing all containers on our host:
+We’ll start with simply listing all images on our host:

 ```nohighlight
 $ docker images